valoudefou/nextjs-abtasty-isr/README.md

 ### 🔄 Latest Update

 - Previously, `getServerSideProps` was used to fetch visitor flags on every request, impacting performance and scalability.
-- The approach has been switched to `getStaticProps` with ISR, configured to revalidate every second (`revalidate: 1`).
+- The approach has been switched to `getStaticProps` with ISR, configured to revalidate every 60 seconds (`revalidate: 60`).
 - This means pages are statically generated at build time and regenerated in the background at most once per second, balancing performance and near-real-time freshness.
 - For user-specific personalization, combine ISR with client-side fetching or cookies.